-It might not be as romantic, but what if the celebrities who spent thousands of dollars on expensive gifts for Valentine’s Day skipped the presents and invested that money in the companies instead?
-For celebs like Tom Cruise and Katy Perry, the investment opportunities among the luxury brands that produced their V-Day gifts were worth much more than the actual items purchased.
+It might not be as romantic, but what if the celebrities who spent fortunes on expensive gifts for Valentine’s Day skipped the presents and invested that money in the companies instead?
+For celebrities like Tom Cruise and Katy Perry, the investment opportunities among the luxury brands that produced their Valentine’s Day gifts were worth much more than the actual items purchased.

-1. David & Victoria Beckham — $8 million Bvgari necklace
+1. David and Victoria Beckham: $8 Million Bvgari Necklace

 Tiffany designs, manufactures and retails fine jewelry worldwide.
-The iconic company known for its blue boxes was founded in 1837 and is based in NYC.
+The iconic company known for its blue boxes was founded in 1837 and is based in New York City.

 Harry Winston Diamond is a bit different; rather than being just a retailer, it also engages in diamond mining.
 Like many mining companies, this company is based in Canada (Toronto).
-The stocks of mining companies are typically more volatile than most stocks, as you’ll see below.
+The stocks of mining companies are typically more volatile than most, as you’ll see below.

 $8 million invested in Tiffany (TIF):